 Thank you, truly, for having been so fantastically generous.
 It isn’t, however, enough.
-Completing the funding for the above study is just the start of it.

 That pointless waste will keep happening until the Prof and people like our research fellows stop it.
 And they need your money to keep funding their pioneering research.

-Here’s a thought: what if the Le Cure Research Fellowship led to the next breakthrough in cancer treatment?
+Here’s a thought: what if a Le Cure Research Fellowship led to the next breakthrough in cancer treatment?
 Imagine.
 That is what the Prof and his team at the Marsden are focused on achieving and that is what we are all riding for and you are paying for.
 There is no waste.
 No admin costs or overheads.
 Just first class research led and carried out by some of the very best in the world.

 We will, in short, have earned your cash so please send us as much as you feasibly can.
 In return, we promise to use it for the best purpose imaginable.
 And you get to have the warm glow of having actually made a real, tangible difference.
 Go on.

 “Whenever I see an adult on a bicycle, I have hope for the human race.” – H.G.
 Wells